fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 >b instanceof String; --> returns true
 >```
 >
->*However, it is unlikely that anyone would create a string with a constructor function.
-Most likely the simpler version of the type guard would be just fine.*
+> <i>However, it is unlikely that anyone would create a string with a constructor function.
+Most likely the simpler version of the type guard would be just fine.</i>

 Next, let's consider the *date* field.
 Parsing and validating the date object is pretty similar to what we did with comments.